aheze/SupportDocs/Recipes/HowToPrepareRamen.md

 ---
-title: How to make ramen
+title: How to prepare ramen
 ---

-# How to make ramen
+# How to enjoy ramen (as you can see this can be whatever you want, does not need to match the `title`)

 Instant ramen tastes good, so I'll emphasize is with italics. *Instant ramen tastes good!!!*